turbo-sim/turboflow/_sources/source/model_description/deviation_models.rst.txt

 Deviation models
 ======================

-Accurately predicting exit flow angles is essential for turbine performance analysis because they have a significant influence on the velocity triangles and work output from the turbine.
+Accurately predicting flow angles is essential for performance analysis because they have a significant influence on the velocity triangles and work output or consumption of the turbomachinery.
 In general, the relative flow angle at the exit of a cascade is not exactly equal to the metal angle because the blades cannot guide the flow perfectly.
 This discrepancy is known as the deviation angle, which is formally defined as the difference between a reference geometric angle (:math:`\beta_g`) and the relative flow angle (:math:`\beta`) at the exit of the cascade: